brink4531/Brendon_Brinkmann_squareproject/README.md

 ## What was the reason for your focus?
 What problems were you trying to solve?
 - Keeping the app's UI/UX user friendly
-- Give user's the option to search for any value
+- Give user's the ability to search
-- Give user's the option to sort for any value
+- Give user's the ability to sort
-- Minimize latency when making Network requests
+- Minimize latency when making network requests
-- Keep code clean by breaking down code into smaller sections
+- Keep code clean by breaking it down into smaller sections

 ## How long did you spend on this project?
 - 6 Hours